Police: Man used altered gas station rewards cards to access stolen money

 MILLERSVILLE, Pa.
-(WHTM) – Police say a gas station in Millersville is where an Ohio man said his credit card information was being used; the issue is, he’s never been there.
+(WHTM) – An Ohio man says his credit card information was used at a gas station in Millersville and he’s never been there.

-“At one point he goes ‘this isn’t right’,” says Millersville Borough Police Lieutenant Jeff Margevich.
+“At one point he goes, ‘this isn’t right’,” Millersville police Lt.
+Jeff Margevich said.

 Police believe the victim had his information stolen with a credit card skimmer which wound up in the hands of Armin Prieto-Garcia, who lives in Lancaster County.